Bahrul-Rozak/Bahrul-Rozak/README.md

 # 💫 About Me:
-🔭 I’m currently working on Laravel and Codeigniter<br>👯 I’m looking to collaborate on open source project<br>🤝 I’m looking for help with Web Development<br>🌱 I’m currently learning Front End Developer<br>💬 Ask me about how to make web apps<br>⚡ Fun fact i'am confused
+🔭 I’m currently working on Laravel and Codeigniter<br>👯 I’m looking to collaborate on open source project<br>🌱 I’m currently learning Front End Developer<br>💬 Ask me about how to make web apps<br>⚡ Fun fact i'am confused

 ## 🌐 Socials: